Bonni Stachowiak: Teaching in Higher Ed

 We have two departments which have been merged in November last year but the new team are still not working together – they seem to be stuck in their old teams.
 We have tried team building, changes their seats etc. and yet they are not integrated.
 I know it has not been that long since November, but how would you handle this case?

-- CFL 138: The Four Unique Types of Teams
+- The Four Unique Types of Teams, with Susan Gerke (episode 138)

-- CFL 139: How To Maximize Team Performance
+- How To Maximize Team Performance, with Susan Gerke (episode 139)

-- CFL 192: How to Create Team Guidelines
+- How to Create Team Guidelines, with Susan Gerke (episode 192)

 Question from Toni